BryceBrown/FreeScan/README.md

 FreeScan
 ========

-An open source Visitor management solution
+An open source Visitor management solution written in python using the django framework.